 Several DSP indicators capture dimensions of how the Internet and social media are being used to solve collective action problems, both for good and for ill.
-In "What types of offline political action are most commonly mobilized on social media?" we find that online organization of offline political action seems to be extremely widespread, with the most common offline political action organized online being street protest (organized online in 77% of countries), petition signing (68%), voter turnout efforts (62%), and strikes/labor actions (44%).
+In "What types of offline political action are most commonly mobilized on social media?" we find that online organization of offline political action seems to be extremely widespread, with the most common offline political action organized online being street protest (organized online in 72% of countries), petition signing (69%), voter turnout efforts (58%), and strikes/labor actions (44%).
 There are definite geographic patterns in this data.
-Whereas organizing petition signing online is extremely common in Western Europe and North America (where more than 80% of countries experienced this in 2020), it is extremely uncommon in sub-Saharan Africa (where only approximately 50% of countries experienced this in 2020).
-In contrast, it is common to organize strikes or other labor action online in Latin America (where nearly 60% of countries experienced this in 2020), but this is uncommon in Eastern Europe and Central Asia (where less than 30% of countries experienced this in 2020).
+Whereas organizing petition signing online is extremely common in Western Europe and North America and Eastern Europe and Central Asia (where more than 80% of countries experienced this in 2021), it is extremely uncommon in sub-Saharan Africa (where only 57% of countries experienced this in 2021).
+In contrast, it is common to organize strikes or other labor action online in Latin America (where just over 50% of countries experienced this in 2021), but this is uncommon in Eastern Europe and Central Asia (where under one-third of countries experienced this in 2021).

 Significant violent action is also mobilized online, though these offline actions are more rarely organized online.
 Terrorism and vigilantism (mob lynching, stalking, harassment) are organized online in less than 10% of countries.
-Interestingly, these two behaviors are only moderately positively correlated (r = 0.472, p < 0.000), indicating that different varieties of violence are organized in different country contexts.
-In addition, the use of social media in organizing ethnic cleansing or genocide is reported by at least a third of the expert coders in seven countries: Afghanistan, Burma, Ethiopia, India, South Sudan, Sudan, and Yemen.
+Interestingly, these two behaviors are only moderately positively correlated (r = 0.270, p < 0.003), indicating that different varieties of violence are organized in different country contexts.
+In addition, the use of social media in organizing ethnic cleansing or genocide is reported by at least a third of the expert coders in three countries: Afghanistan, Eritrea, and India.

-In Figure 1 and Figure 2, we show the 2020 breakdown across different offline activities that are organized online.
-Figure 1 depicts the pattern across the world, and Figure 2 depicts the pattern by region.
+In Figure 1 and Figure 2, we show the 2021 breakdown across different offline activities that are organized online.
+Figure 1 depicts the pattern across the world, and Figure 2 depicts patterns by region.